zeroincombenze/connector/universal_connector_by_csv/README.rst

 Configuration | Configurazione
 ------------------------------

+☰ Settings > Activate the developer mode

-☰ Settings > Technical > Synchronizarion Backend
+☰ Settings > Technical > Synchronization Backend

-Set backend parameters to connect with remote counterparty and then click on button [Check Connection].
+#.
+Set protocol to "csv"
+#.
+Set "localhost" for Host Name
+#.
+Declare identity (use Odoo if you want auto-configuration)
+#.
+Declare counterpart Odoo version, if needed
+#.
+Choose prefix for this backend
+#.
+Declare exchange directory
+#.
+Click on button [Check Connection]

-If Odoo can connect with remote counterparty, backend state is set to checked.
+If Odoo can connect with remote counterparty, backend state is set to "Ready".